First time buyers’ energy guide

 How to set up gas and electricity for the first time in a new home

 Setting up gas and electricity for the first time can be tricky.
-Here are our easy-to-follow steps to setting up gas and electricity in your home:
+On day one of moving in (or as close to your move-in date as you can), here are our easy-to-follow steps for setting up gas and electricity in your home:

 - Find out who supplies energy to the property